siqicao/nma2020/README.md

 Advisor: Ruyuan Zhang @ Shanghai Jiao Tong University

-Scientific question: Do temporal trajectories of human brain activities support visual decision-making?
+*Scientific question*: Do temporal trajectories of human brain activities support visual decision-making?

 Brief scientific background: Previous animal studies have shown that neural population responses fluctuate in a low-dimensional manifold and the temporal trajectories of population responses in this manifold contribute to decisional processes (Michaels, J. A., et al., 2015).